YosysHQ/yosys/docs/source/getting_started/scripting_intro.rst

 The selection mechanism is very powerful.
 For example the command above will print all wires that are connected to the ``\A`` port of a ``$add`` cell.
-Detailed documentation of the select framework can be found in the command reference for the ``select`` command.
+Detailed documentation of the select framework can be found under :doc:`/using_yosys/more_scripting/selections` or in the command reference at :doc:`/cmd/select`.